GM CAMELINA TRIAL: FREQUENTLY ASKED QUESTIONS

 What is the nature of the genetic modifications you have made?

 For the omega-3 EPA and DHA, the genes are found in photosynthetic marine organisms, such as phytoplankton and other lower eukaryote species.
-For the astaxanthin, the genes are found in the Adonis plant.
-For the wax esters, the genes are found in marine bacteria and higher plants.
+In the case of NMI-PUFAs, the genes are found in some microalgae and some lower plants and Gymnosperms.

 How have you communicated this research and the possibility of a field trial?